-YEAR 1 - MUSIC Term Autumn Spring Summer Music Deliberate Practice (Skills) play tuned and untuned instruments music listen with concentration and understandir by singing songs and speaking chants and rhymes cally ng to a range of high-quality live and recorded music ne sounds using the inter-related dimensions of music.
-Deliberate practise vocabulary: pitch, high, low, pulse, perform, opinion, listen, respond.
-Knowledge Assessment questions: Assessment Questions: Unit 1 - Hey You - To see how pulse, rhythm and pitch work together Can children recognise that music has a steady beat like a heartbeat?
-Can children create rhythms from words?
-Can children create their own rhythms?
-Can children listen to and respond to songs with a Hip Hop theme?
+Vocabulary by travelling?
+Can children show you a roll? (could be a log roll, forward roll, backwards roll, teddy-bear roll) Can children show you a safe way to land? (bending both knees on landing with two feet) Can children make shapes with their body?
+Can children move from one place to another changing the speed of movement?
+Can children evaluate their performance?
+Can children say what they need to do improve their performance?
+Can children talk about the importance of exercise and some of the effects it has on their body?
+Dance Performance, dance, rehearsal, dance phrases, patterns, movement.
+Gymnastics Warm up, heart rate, shapes, travelling, apparatus, timing, direction.
+Can children show you how to pass a ball?
+Can children show you how to receive a ball in different ways?
+Can children evaluate their performance?
+Can children say what they need to do improve their performance?
+Can children talk about the importance of exercise and some of the effects it has on their body?
+Passing, throwing, underarm, overarm, defend, attack, techniques, breathing, fast, slow, control, space, dodging, sprinting, pass. and some of the effects it has on their body?
+Active, space, skills, actions, combination, accuracy, control, control, co-ordination Term Autumn Spring Summer Deliberate Practice (Skills) use their voices expressively an play tuned and untuned instrumen listen with concentration and units. nd creatively by singing songs and speaking the musically understanding to a range of high-quality lived combine sounds using the inter-related dimen Deliberate practise vocabulary: pitch, high, low, pulse, perform, opinion, listen, respond.
+Music Knowledge Assessment questions: Assessment Questions: Unit 1 - Hey You - To see how pulse, rhythm and pitch work together • Can children recognise that music has a steady beat like a heartbeat? • Can children create rhythms from words? • Can children create their own rhythms? • Can children listen to and respond to songs with a Hip Hop theme?
 Assessment Questions: Unit 3 - In the Groove - To know how to respond to different styles of music Can children find the pulse of a piece of music?
 Can children identify 5 types of music?
 Can children dance to or move to the pulse of each style?
 Can children listen to and repeat a short phrase using 2 notes on an instrument (high / low)?
 Can children create with two, then three notes?
 Assessment Questions: Unit 4 - Round and Round - To identify the pulse, rhythm and pitch in different styles of music Can children improvise with two notes?
 Can children listen to and respond to songs with a Bossa Nova rhythm?
 Can children play as part of the performance?
 Can children play accurately and in time?
 Vocabulary Unit 1 - Pulse, rhythm.
 Pitch, rap, improvise.
-Compose, melody, bass guitar, drums, decks, perform Unit 3 - Blues, Baroque, Latin, Folk and Funk, rhythm, pitch, compose, improvise, perform, groove Unit 4 - Keyboard, bass, guitar, percussion, trumpets, saxophones, pulse, rhythm, pitch, improvise, compose, perform, audience, Bossa Nova
+Compose, melody, bass guitar, drums, decks, perform Unit 3 - Blues, Baroque, Latin, Folk and Funk, rhythm, pitch, compose, improvise, perform, groove U Unit 4 - Keyboard, bass, guitar, percussion, trumpets, saxophones, pulse, rhythm, pitch, improvise, compose, perform, audience, Bossa Nova •